jeffh1cks/4420/pages/proposal.md

 ## Overall Idea:
 <div id="text">

 Taking our Lab 2 data on NFT’s which is written for SQLite, I will transfer the data to MongoDB, a NoSQL Database.
 After converting the tables, I will create a web-server application, like Lab 2, using PHP and MongoDB to display “Owners,” “NFTs,” “Ledgers,” and “Ownership Time.”
 I will do this on my own personal server to be able to download and run MongoDB working alongsisde PHP.
-I will test the performance between SQLite vs MongoDB commands and indexes to determine efficiency between different types of databases.
-I will also look at scalability between the two databases.
-Primarily focusing on vertical scaling, as I will increase the size of data.
+I will create both databases as microservices which I will access through API calls to return the results to my front-end.
 </div>

 ## Github: